programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 We'll start with three fields that appear at most once per record:

-- **Record ID**, MARC field `001`, the control number.
+- **Record ID**, MARC field `[001](https://www.loc.gov/marc/bibliographic/bd001.html)`, the control number.
 Quasi-mandatory.
-- **Title**, MARC field `245`.
+- **Title**, MARC field `[245](https://www.loc.gov/marc/bibliographic/bd245.html)`.
 Also quasi-mandatory.
-- **Author**, MARC field `100$a`, the personal name main entry. *Not* mandatory: many records (anonymous works, corporate publications, edited volumes) have no `100`.
+- **Author**, MARC field `[100$a](https://www.loc.gov/marc/bibliographic/bd100.html)`, the personal name main entry. *Not* mandatory: many records (anonymous works, corporate publications, edited volumes) have no `100`.
 We need a defensive pattern that records `None` when it's absent.

-As pandas' data frame is one of the most convenient data structure used in data analysis, our next task is to to extract particular data elements (here: identifier and title) from each MARC21 record, then to build a pandas data frame.
+As pandas' data frame is one of the most convenient data structure used in data analysis, our next task is to extract particular data elements (here: identifier and title) from each MARC21 record, then to build a pandas data frame.

 ```python
 from pymarc import map_xml